21lj/streamlit/BookRecommendation/readme.md

 ## Hosted Version

-A live version of this application is available at [GitHub Pages](https://21lj.github.io/streamlit/).
+A live version of this application is available at [Streamlit](https://ljbookrec.streamlit.app/).

 ## Credits